-This Undertaking applies only to the negotiations of new Access Agreements or the negotiation of Access Rights in addition to those already the subject of an Access Agreement.
-Nothing in this Undertaking can require a party to an existing Access Agreement to vary a term or provision of that agreement.
+- (a) This Undertaking applies only to the negotiations of new Access Agreements or the negotiation of Access Rights in addition to those already the subject of an Access Agreement.
+Nothing in this Undertaking can require a party to an existing Access Agreement to vary a term or provision of that agreement. - (b) With the consent of both parties, expiring agreements may be extended in place of renegotiation of a new agreement.